freeflyaz/event/README.md

 The provided Back End is shared between everyone, so expect some events that you don’t create to be listed.
 Please, be respectful of others and polite with the events you create.

-- Use the React CLI to set-up the client folder, running `npx create-react-app client`.
+- Use Vite to set-up the app in a client folder, running `npx create vite@latest client` in your terminal.
 - Your app should allow users to do the following:
   - View a list of the next upcoming events sorted by the most recent (see the wireframe).
   - Add a new event.
 When a new event is added, the event list should reflect the changes automatically and the form fields should be cleaned.